WathenTP/FreeCodeCamp/JavascriptAlgorithmsAndDataStructures/BasicJS/introToJS.md

 plusThree takes an argument for num and returns a value equal to num + 3.

-Understanding Undefined Value from a returned from a function
+## Understanding Undefined Value from a returned function

 A function can include the return statement but it does not have to.
 In the case that the function doesn’t have a return statement, when you call it, the function processes the inner code but the return value is undefined.